adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 global::Xamarin.Forms.Forms.Init ();
 ```

 Immediately before this line, you should add the  initializer for Azure Mobile Apps.
-It's
-important that the Azure Mobile Apps subsystem is initialized prior to Xamarin Forms being
-initialized and any UI code being called.
+It's important that the Azure Mobile Apps subsystem is initialized prior to Xamarin Forms being initialized and any UI code being called.

 ```csharp
 Microsoft.WindowsAzure.MobileServices.CurrentPlatform.Init();
 ```

 This initializer is not required on the UWP project.
-Once this is done and you have re-built
-the project, you can see the fruits of your labor.
+Once this is done and you have re-built the project, you can see the fruits of your labor.
 The final product screens look like this:

 ![iOS Final Screens][img22]

 ## Some Final Thoughts

-If you have got through the entire process outlined in this Chapter and built the application
-for each platform, then congratulations.
-There are a lot of places where things can go
-wrong.
-You are really integrating the build systems across Visual Studio, Android, Xamarin,
+If you have got through the entire process outlined in this Chapter and built the application for each platform, then congratulations.
+There are a lot of places where things can go wrong.
+You are really integrating the build systems across Visual Studio, Android, Xamarin, and XCode.
-and XCode.

-Fortunately, once these are set up, it's likely that they will continue working and you
-won't have to think too much about them again.
-The Android and iOS build tools and simulators
-will just work.
+Fortunately, once these are set up, it's likely that they will continue working and you won't have to think too much about them again.
+The Android and iOS build tools and simulators will just work.

-If you would rather develop code on your mac, the next chapter is for you - it gets into
-the nitty gritty of developing the exact same app, but using Visual Studio for Mac instead.
+If you would rather develop code on your mac, the next sectiom is for you - it gets into the nitty gritty of developing the exact same app, but using Visual Studio for Mac instead.

-The following 7 chapters each take one aspect of the cloud services that can be provided to
-mobile apps and explores it in detail, using an Azure Mobile App as a beginning.
-You can
-jump around at this point, but be aware that we expect you to cover these topics in order.
-If you do the data chapter before covering authentication, it's likely you will have missed
-important functionality in your app to complete the work.
+The following 7 chapters each take one aspect of the cloud services that can be provided to mobile apps and explores it in detail, using an Azure Mobile App as a beginning.
+You can jump around at this point, but be aware that we expect you to cover these topics in order.
+If you do the data chapter before covering authentication, it's likely you will have missed important functionality in your app to complete the work.

 [img1]: img/pic1.PNG
 [img2]: img/pic2.PNG